ResearchComputing/Documentation/docs/hybrid-cloud/cumulus.md

 > - Windows 10 Enterprise LTSC 2019

-3) Flavor: Choose from a list of pre-selected resource (flavors manage the sizing for the compute, memory, and storage of the instance).
+3) Flavor: Choose from a list of pre-selected resources (these "flavors" manage the sizing for the compute, memory, and storage of the instance).
-> _Note:_ keep in mind OS prerequisites).
+> _Note:_ keep in mind your OS prerequisites.

 4) Networks: Keep defaults.